 You see, we could offer the community thousands of gallons of safe water, but if the community is not using them, they will stay sick.
 By measuring disease rates, we can see measurable improvements brought by our water program.There are some subjective questions.
 That's fine with us.
 We feel that after years of asking these questions, we will be able to see marked improvement in our community.

 Keep up with us as we share stories of hope rising in Bicol, Philippines.
-Join our email list.
+If you have a few more minutes, you can hear individual stories of impact from our team members.
+Stories of Transformation.